Free State–Basotho Wars: Senekal's War

 In February 1858, tensions rose in the Orange Free State over land.
-The Boers and Basotho claimed a considerable strip of territory, and each had grounds for asserting a right to it.
+Basotho claimed a considerable strip of ancestral territory which the Boers wanted to claim for themselves.
 Further conflict occurred after Jacobus Nicolaas Boshoff; President of the Orange Free State [OFS], and Moshoeshoe discussed issues of armed conflict and cattle rustling.
 However, these discussions only led to Boshoff declaring war on the Basotho on 19 March 1858 (also reported as 22 March 1858).

 The Basotho were formidable opponents, and the Boers suffered substantial losses, as they were unable to penetrate the Basotho mountain stronghold of Thaba Bosiu (also called Thaba Bosigo).
 This war is also known as the First Basotho War or the War of Senekal.

 During this war, the Boers destroyed many mission stations in the Basotho kingdom, as they blamed them for educating and instilling a sense of pride among the Basotho.
 These mission stations had been set up by missionaries from the Paris Evangelical Society, who arrived at Thaba Bosiu in 1833.
 These missionaries were the first to write the Sesotho language and helped teach the Basotho people learn how to write the language.

 The Orange Free State forces had dissolved, and Boshoff was compelled to make overtures to Moshoeshoe for a suspension of hostilities.
 Moshoeshoe agreed unconditionally to mediation, for though he was apparently master of the situation, he was wise enough to see that if he pushed his advantages too far he would bring a new enemy into the field.
 On 1 June an armistice was agreed upon and signed, under which all military operations on both sides were to be suspended.